Pain and Your Child or Teen

 Will my child become addicted to pain medication?

-If your child is being treated long term pain, you may worry about them becoming addicted to the pain medicine.
+If your child is being treated long term pain, you may worry about them becoming addicted to pain medicine.
 Don't worry: addiction is very rare.
 If your child needs pain medications and sedatives for a long time, physical dependence may occur.
 Physical dependence is not the same as addiction—addiction is a psychological problem.
 Because of this physical dependence, medication doses will be decreased slowly to prevent possible withdrawal symptoms that can occur if the medicine is stopped suddenly.
 Nurses and doctors will watch your child carefully for signs of medication withdrawal.
 Comfort measures as discussed below can be helpful when doses of pain medications are being decreased.

 Are there other ways to treat pain besides taking medicine?